ACarrill42/web-sprint-challenge-advanced-web-applications/interview_answers.md

 1. Explain what a token is used for.

+a token is used as a way for the server to remember interacting with a client.

 2. What steps can you take in your web apps to keep your data secure?

 3. Describe how web servers work.